7th December 2020

 Courage: Survivors of child marriage in Georgia share their stories

 This publication tells the stories of seven women, victims of violence, who were forced to marry as children.
 Some were able to escape before marriage, and all have now gained their freedom.
-It is dedicated to everyone who decides to speak up about violence.
+It is dedicated to everyone who chooses to speak out against violence.
 By sharing these stories, we hope to remind people that girls and women have the right to live free from violence.

 Produced in collaboration with Goga Khatiashvili (the author), this publication aims to address the culture of silence around child and forced marriage in Georgia.
 Though many in Georgia may consider child marriage to be a thing of the past, a 2018 UNICEF report found that among women in Georgia aged 20-24, 14% were married by the age of 18.